KotaNofa/kokaCloud/README.md

-This repository is a snapshot into my web hosting journey that I started back in October of 2023.
+This repository is a snapshot into my cloud infrastructure
+My custom designed stack serves ~30k HTTPS requests a month as well as other services such as game server hosting, content delivery, and more.

-I initially started this website as a zone for my online personality after taking many CCNA courses, but now it is more-so a foray into full-stack web development as HTML/CSS/JS frontend develop was not a primary interest of mine.
+I initially started this project in October of 2023 with the goal of creating a webzone for my online personality after taking many CCNA courses, but the project's scope expanded into full-stack development as I realized that HTML/CSS/JS develop was not a primary interest of mine.

 This stack consists of:
  - A Ryzen Computer